nyakaspeter/Raven-Torrent/documents/api/tmdbinfo.md

-# Get More Info About Movie Or Tv Show By TMDB Id
+# Get more info about movie or tv show by TMDB id

 Get more info about movie or tv show by TMDB id.